 The Renewable Heat Incentive (RHI) is the government’s flagship policy in heating.
 It offers subsidies for the installation and use of renewable heat sources such as air source heat pumps.

-The tariff rate for an air source heat pump is 7.3p for each kWh of renewable heat generated.
+The tariff rate for an air source heat pump is 10.18p for each kWh of renewable heat generated.
 In most cases this will be based upon a deemed, or estimated, assessment of the heat a home uses from an Energy Performance Certificate, but metering will be used in some cases.
 Domestic RHI subsidy payments are publicly funded.
 Therefore, BEIS introduced heat demand limits which came into force on 20 September 2017, to help ensure that subsidies represent good value for money in order to protect the public purse.
 Heat demand limits are set for air source heat pumps at 20,000 kWh.
 You can still apply if your annual heat demand on your Energy Performance Certificate (EPC) is higher than the heat demand limit, however your RHI payments will be capped in line with these limits.

 To qualify for the Domestic RHI a property must be registered as a single dwelling and have its own dedicated heat pump.
 Properties with two council tax bills and a shared heating system are covered by the Non-Domestic Renewable Heat Incentive.

-In most cases the RHI will be paid quarterly based on a “deemed” calculation using the efficiency of the radiator/underfloor heating system and the estimated heat use of the property from an EPC as part of a Green Deal Assessment.
+In most cases the RHI will be paid quarterly based on a “deemed” calculation using the efficiency of the radiator/underfloor heating system and the estimated heat use of the property from an EPC.
 Where a property has a bivalent heating system, using a heat pump and a combustion boiler, or is occupied for less than 6 months of the year, meters will be required to demonstrate the proportion of the deemed figure that the heat pump is providing.

 The Domestic RHI pays for 7 years, offering a significant contribution towards the costs of installing an air source heat pump system.